bhgames/data_check/README.md

 ## Development

 With MapR Demo Box, you need to make sure the port 21050 is open(see VirtualBox opening ports or similar) so impala can talk.

+One can run the tests with

+`nosetests --nologcapture`

+or a single test with

+`python -m unittest tests.some_test_file.SomeTestClass.some_test`

 ## React Maintenance